alexandreborges/malwoverview/README.md

       See GNU Public License on <http://www.gnu.org/licenses/>.

-# Current Version: 3.1.2
+# Current Version: 4.0.0

 ## Important note:  Malwoverview does NOT submit samples to Virus Total or Hybrid Analysis by default.
 It submits only hashes, so respecting Non-Disclosure Agreements (NDAs).
 Nonetheless, if you use the "-V" (uppercase), "-A" (uppercase) or "-P" (uppercase), so Malwoverview SUBMITS your malware sample to Virus Total, Hybrid Analysis and Polyswarm, respectively.
+Additionally, options "-Y" and "-T" also sent the Android package from Android device to Hybrid-Analysis and Virus Total, respectively.

 # ABOUT